metalzoa/FirstContactWithTensorFlow/README.md

 ## Hands-on: First Contact With TensorFlow
+This hands-on tutorial provides a quick start to building applications using TensorFlow.
 This repository contains the information required by the TensorFlow Hands-on at [Summer Seminar ETSETB TelecomBCN, 4-8 July 2016 (http://telecomBCN.DeepLearning.Barcelona)] (http://telecomBCN.DeepLearning.Barcelona).

 #### Documentation